 As political reporter, Kent has covered inaugurations, national political party conventions and local races for public office (and everything in between).
 Kent is a seasoned debate moderator, working alongside Jake Tapper for CNN in a nationwide televised debate between Florida Govs.
 Rick Scott and Charlie Crist in 2014.
 Most recently, Kent hosted congressional candidates for District 4 and District 5, in addition to candidates for state attorney, during an unprecedented three-debates-in-three-nights in August 2016.

 Kent has been involved in community causes since he arrived in Northeast Florida in 2010.
-Kent leads the Board of Directors for the Alzheimer's Association Central and North Florida Chapter serving 31 counties.
-He joined the Board of Directors for Hands On Jacksonville in 2014.
-He has also contributed to PACT Prevention Coalition of St. Johns County, the A.S.S.I.S.T program for homeless youth in St. Johns County Schools and the Communications Academy Advisory Board at Nease High School in Ponte Vedra.
+Kent leads the board of directors for the Alzheimer's Association Central and North Florida Chapter, serving 31 counties.
+He joined the board of directors for HandsOn Jacksonville in 2014.
+He has also contributed to PACT Prevention Coalition of St. Johns County, the ASSIST program for homeless youth in St. Johns County Schools and the Communications Academy Advisory Board at Nease High School in Ponte Vedra.
 Kent also serves as a volunteer at his home church in Nocatee.

 “The assignment I truly loved, though, was as a consumer advocate.
 Working to help people solve their problems, especially when they were being taken advantage of.
 That’s so rewarding to me.”

 He has reported in Columbus, Ohio, in California (Santa Barbara and the Central Coast), in South Dakota and in Montana.
 Kent launched his professional journalism career at 17 years old as a sports writer for a large San Francisco area newspaper chain.